Whole-Earth-Catalog/WEBC-SQL-Scripts/README.md

 	- $c has date of publication
 - tag008:
 	- has the control number, with date code and other useful info
+	- to use this field, use the SQL substring function (SUBSTRING(data, 8, 4) as year), SUBSTRING(data, 36, 3) as language, SUBSTRING(data, 16, 3) as country, etc. )